Exit poll: Problems

-Like all opinion polls, exit polls by nature do include a margin of error.
+Akin to all opinion polls, exit polls by nature do include a margin of error.
 A famous example of exit poll error occurred in the 1992 UK General Election when two exit polls predicted a hung parliament.
 The actual vote revealed that Conservative Party government under John Major held their position, though with a significantly reduced majority.
 Investigations into this failure identified a number of causes including differential response rates (the Shy Tory Factor), the use of inadequate demographic data and poor choice of sampling points.

 Another example of this was the 2024 Indian general election, in which after the voting ended, exit polls showed that the incumbent Bharatiya Janata Party–NDA government of Narendra Modi would win 350 to 370 seats in the Parliament of India and thus a landslide, but the actual results showed the opposition's strong performance and led to the BJP failing to gain a majority on its own.

 As exit polls require a baseline to compare swing against, they are not reliable for one-off votes such as the Scottish independence referendum or the UK EU membership referendum.
 Because exit polls can't reach people who voted by postal ballot or another form of absentee voting, they may be biased towards certain demographics and miss swings that only occur among absentee voters.
 For example, in the May round of the 2016 Austrian presidential election, exit polls correctly pointed to a narrow lead for Norbert Hofer among those who voted at a polling station.
 However, the postal votes (which made up about 12% of the total vote) were slightly but definitively in favour of his rival Alexander Van der Bellen, and ultimately gave Van der Bellen victory.
 This could be considered a non-U.S. example of the phenomenon known as "blue shift" in the U.S.